 If you make the challenge within 14 days, you may only have to pay 50% of the penalty charge if your challenge is rejected.

-The initial challenge must be sent within 28 days of when the ticket was issued.
-If you don't send within 28 days, the council will send a 'Notice to Owner' to the registered keeper of the vehicle.
+The initial challenge must be received by the council within 28 days of when the ticket was issued.
+If the council do not receive it within 28 days, they will send a 'Notice to Owner' to the registered keeper of the vehicle.

 At this stage you may make a formal challenge or representation.